Parenting Visitation Rights and Custody Agreements in Alberta

 When couples get married, no one plans to divorce.
 Yet, in 2021, 7.4 million people obtained a legal divorce in Canada.
 Although divorce is a common occurrence, it is a stressful one, especially when children are involved.

-Our goal at Spectrum Family Law Calgary is to make this difficult transition as smooth as possible.
-We aim for you to have a clear understanding of the systems in place so that you can best protect and care for your family.
+Spectrum Family Law aims to make this difficult transition as smooth as possible.
+We want you to have a clear understanding of the systems in place so that you can best protect and care for your family.

-When dealing with something as important as custody agreements and parenting plans, you need skilled legal guidance from a knowledgeable Alberta attorney.
+When dealing with something as important as custody agreements and parenting plans, you need skilled legal guidance from a knowledgeable Alberta lawyer.

 Do unmarried fathers have the same rights as married fathers in Canada?